mmalcek/basicToOauth/README.md

 ```

 **More info:**

 - Microsoft — [Retirement of Exchange Web Services in Exchange Online](https://techcommunity.microsoft.com/blog/exchange/retirement-of-exchange-web-services-in-exchange-online/3924440)
 - Synology — [EWS API error / 403 during Microsoft 365 backups or restores](https://kb.synology.com/en-us/APM/tutorial/Troubleshooting_EWS_migration)

-## ⚰️ Not ready to bury it?
-Vote for a Graph rewrite

-If this tool is genuinely critical to you, the story doesn't have to end with EWS.
-Moving to the **Microsoft Graph API** is a real project, not a config switch — so I'll only take it on if there's real demand behind it.

-**Want a Graph rewrite?
-[Open an issue titled "Rewrite to Graph"](https://github.com/mmalcek/basicToOauth/issues/new?title=Rewrite+to+Graph)** (or upvote one if it already exists).
-Gather enough votes and I'm open to a serious discussion.

-And it wouldn't start from a blank page: the OAuth2 + Graph plumbing already lives in a sibling project, **[azureSMTPwithOAuth](https://github.com/mmalcek/azureSMTPwithOAuth)** — which relays legacy SMTP to Office 365 over Graph (token cache/renewal, retry with backoff, the lot).
-Same idea, just a different legacy protocol to translate.

 ## Downloads

 Grab the latest Windows or Linux (64-bit) build from the releases page:
 https://github.com/mmalcek/basicToOauth/releases